 0*7 = 144.

 Our task is to write a program that finds all the magical dates – dates between two specific years (inclusive) corresponding to the weight given in the input data.
 Dates must be printed in ascending order (by date) in the format "dd-mm-yyyy".
 We will only use the valid dates in the traditional calendar (the leap years have 29 days in February).

 Input data should be read from the console.
-It consist of 3 lines:
+It consists of 3 lines:

 - The first line contains an integer: start year.